peopledoc/septentrion/README.rst

 ..
 Below this line is content specific to the README that will not appear in the doc.
 .. end-of-index-doc

+We're currently working on this tool, and it's been used internally since 2018, but for now, if you want to use it without a direct access to the people who wrote it, you're going to have a lot of questions.
+We expect a proper documentation to be ready by mid-2020.
+Please feel free to contact us meanwhile.

 Where to go from here
 ---------------------